A vibrant candidate pool is the lifeline of successful recruiting. Check out our blog for insider tips on building a thriving talent pipeline.

 What is a candidate pool?

-A candidate pool is a database of potential job candidates who have either applied for vacancies in the company or have been proactively sourced by recruiters.
+A candidate pool or a talent pool is a database of potential job candidates who have either applied for vacancies in the company or have been proactively sourced by recruiters.

 This pool is a diverse mix of past applicants, former employees, interested job seekers, and proactively sourced candidates, each bringing unique skills and experiences to the table.